NLnetLabs/nsd-manual/source/configuration.rst

 We recommend not using the database (``database: ""``) as this is will slow down NSD operation.
 Depending on your needs, we also recommend keeping the ``server-count`` lower or equal to the number of CPU cores your system has.

-Optionally, you can control NSD (from the same o r even a different device) by configuring :option:`remote-control`.
-Using this tool, NSD can be controlled (find the reference of all the options `here <https://www.nlnetlabs.nl/documentation/nsd/nsd-control/>`_) which makes controling NSD much easier.
+Optionally, you can control NSD (from the same or even a different device) by configuring :command:`remote-control`.
+Using this tool, NSD can be controlled (find the reference of all the options `:doc:`here<manpages/nsd-control>`) which makes controling NSD much easier.
 If your install does not come with the keys neede for remote-control use pre-made, you can generate the keys using the :command:`nsd-control-setup` command, which will create them for you.

 You can test the config with :command:`nsd-checkconf`.
 This tool will tell you what is wrong with the config and where the error occurs.